 The following is an excerpt from article DB040 from the Christian Research Journal by Hank Hanegraaff.
-The full text of the article can be obtained by clicking on the link for the PDF below the excerpt.
+The full text of the article can be obtained by clicking here.

 History of Baptism- The Background